Letters: Training for over-50 e-bike riders not needed

 Should new e-bike riders over 50 take a safety course?
 Photo / Getty Images

-A letter writer recommended anyone over 50 should not be able to buy an e-bike unless they have done an ACC-approved course, based on their experience that relying on trial and error canhave unforeseen unfortunate outcomes (Letters, January 12).
+A letter-writer recommended anyone over 50 should not be able to buy an e-bike unless they have done an ACC-approved course.

 In my view, this is ageism and also discourages personal responsibility.